SCPR/kpcc-data-team/data/metro-on-time-performance/README.md

 # bus.gif
 Gif showing the 5 bus lines (with over 250,000 stops recorded in the Metro data) that are most and least often late.

+# OTP_FY11_15
+Excel file provided by the Orange County Transportation Authority.
+Contains data about how often bus lines were late, broken down by month.
+The red text is not meaningful, according to an agency spokesman.